symbol/symbol-docs/source/api/serialization.rst

 **Flexibility**

-REST `transaction endpoints <https://nemtech.github.io/api/endpoints.html#operation/announceTransaction>`_ handle the calls to update the blockhain state.
+REST `transaction endpoints <https://nemtech.github.io/api/endpoints.html#operation/announceTransaction>`_ handle the calls to update the blockchain state.
 The serialized payload of a transaction is appended to the body of the POST call.
 These endpoints allow the addition of new functionality to the server side without modifying the API contract.

 **Reusability**